turingschool-examples/turdle-api/README.md

 ## Set Up

-Clone this down, and `cd` into it.
+Clone this down into a separate directory from the front-end repo, and `cd` into it.
 Then run:

 `npm install`